 - Number of dependents under age 17 (one for each child)

 The TAXSIM model takes these inputs and calculates three outputs: federal tax liability, state tax liability, and Federal Insurance Contributions Act (FICA) tax liability (for Social Security and Medicare taxes).
-Because the liabilities outputs from TAXSIM are based in year 2016 tax law (so that they include correct state tax figures), we deflate our inputs to 2016 dollars.
 Additionally, the TAXSIM model calculates FICA liability as the full 15.3 percent tax from both the employer and employee side; we cut this in half to more accurately represent the typical taxpayer’s FICA liability.
 Local taxes, such as county- or city-level income taxes, are not included in this model.
 Sales taxes are also not included in the “taxes” category (they are instead wrapped into the costs of taxable expenditures in other categories).

 Of course, we cannot simply input the post-tax family budgets as the wage incomes and use the TAXSIM output as the tax rates.
 The tax rate must be based on the pre-tax income levels.
 To obtain an accurate tax rate and accurately calculate the income tax liability for each family, we first input the post-tax family budgets and obtain the tax rates and establish these as a lower floor for tax rates.
 (Because the pre-tax incomes will almost always be higher than these post-tax incomes, these tax rates must be lower than the actual tax rate given our assumptions about sources of income and the income ranges we are considering).
 We then establish an upper bound of tax rates by taking the post-tax family budgets, multiplying by 1.25, and inputting the resulting amounts into the TAXSIM model.